Fr0ntender/Online-store-2-frontend/README.md

 # Test application - Part of the online store - Phase 2 / client.

-This application is a small part of the functionality of an online store with a simplified admin control panel, which can be entered using the “test” as a username and password.
+This is the second demo application, which is a micro part of the functionality of the online store with a simplified admin control panel.
+To login to the admin panel, use "test" as your login and password.
-The application is intended to demonstrate the code.
+It differs from the first version in that the data is stored in MongoDB.

-Server code is available here - https://github.com/Frost0x/Online-store_Phase2_server
+In development used:

-To create the client, I used: React / Redux / Styled Components.
+Сlient, I used: React / Redux / Styled Components;

-To create the server, I used: Node / Express / Mongoose.
+Server: Node / Express / Mongoose;

-Database: MongoDB.
+Database: MongoDB;

-For deployment, I used: AWS ES2 / Ubuntu / Docker-Compose.
+Deployment: AWS ES2 / Ubuntu / Docker-Compose.

-The application is available at https://app1.frost0x.ru/
+The app is available here - https://app1.frost0x.ru/

 ### Runs the app in the development mode.
 `yarn start`

 ### Builds the app for production to the `build` folder.
 `yarn build`